Academic AdvisingBack To Top

 Students found committing acts of academic dishonesty will be subject to the Marquette University procedures for incidents of academic dishonesty.
 In what follows the wording “chair” refers to either a department chair or an equivalent official, “associate dean” refers to either an associate dean or an equivalent official, or in the case of the Graduate School it shall refer to the assistant vice provost, the word “college” refers to a college, school or other academic unit and the words “assigned college” refers to the college granting the degree (i.e. for graduate students the assigned college is the Graduate School).Back To Top

 Many, perhaps most, incidents of academic dishonesty involve accusations which are based on clear evidence and which are not contested by the accused student.
-In such cases, if the infraction is relatively minor and there is no indication that the accused student has previously been involved in such incidents, it is most appropriate that the matter be resolved between the student, the faculty member and the chair of the department offering the course.
+In such cases, if the infraction is relatively minor, it is most appropriate that the matter be resolved between the student, the faculty member and the chair of the department offering the course.

 - Issue a reprimand to the student.